sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

   for help via ``foo?``: they are stripped by the function :func:`sage.misc.sagedoc.skip_TESTS_block`.

-  Special and corner cases, something like number zero, graph without any edges, empty poset, one-element group etc. should usually go to this block.
-  This is also right place for most tests of input validation; for example if the function accepts ``direction='up'`` and ``direction='down'``, use this block to check that ``direction='junk'`` raises an exception.
+  Special and corner cases, like number zero, one-element group etc. should usually go to this block.
+This is also right place for most tests of input validation; for example if the function accepts ``direction='up'`` and ``direction='down'``, you can use this block to check that ``direction='junk'`` raises an exception.

   For the purposes of removal, A "TESTS" block is a block starting with "TEST:" or "TESTS:" (or the same with two colons), on a line on